Who We Are

 Adam’s farming roots began in central PA where he apprenticed under an experienced organic farmer for several seasons, learning the ins and outs of rotational grazing, pastured animal systems, vegetable gardening, and small-scale diversified farming.

 After graduating from college studying environmental philosophy, Adam received his Permaculture Design Certificate in 2008 from The Panya Project, a permaculture farm and education center in northern Thailand.
-After completing a master's degree in environmental science in Sweden (and meeting Sunghee there), Adam returned to Panya for a couple years as a co-manager of the site, helping run and teach permaculture courses, managing interns and volunteers, working on numerous natural building projects, managing a diverse food forest, and steeping himself in all things permaculture.
+Adam completed a master’s degree in environmental science in Sweden (and met Sunghee there), and then returned to Panya for a couple years as a co-manager of the site, helping run and teach permaculture courses, managing interns and volunteers, working on numerous natural building projects, managing a diverse food forest, and steeping himself in all things permaculture.

 In 2013, Adam started working as a permaculture farm manager and teacher for a non-profit school in The Bahamas.
 There he managed a 12,000 gallon aquaponic system and 18-acre permaculture farm, producing vegetables, herbs, pastured pork, tilapia, and fruit to help feed the community of 100+ residents and students.
 He also served as an instructor for hundreds of students of all ages, from toddlers to retirees, using the permaculture farm as an experiential education classroom.

-With his family, Adam founded Hundred Fruit Farm in 2015 and began establishing the permaculture systems on the farm the following year.
-He currently splits his time between managing the farm, teaching permaculture design courses and workshops, and creating professional permaculture designs for clients throughout the Mid-Atlantic region.
+Adam and Sunghee founded Hundred Fruit Farm in 2015 and began establishing the permaculture systems on the farm the following year.
+Adam currently splits his time between managing the farm, teaching permaculture design courses and workshops, and creating professional permaculture designs for clients throughout the Mid-Atlantic region.

 Sunghee Kim